tardate/LittleArduinoProjects/README.md

-# 423 Little Electronics and Arduino Projects
+# 424 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [MakerUno](./playground/MakerUno) - checking out the Maker UNO, a feature-packed Arduino-compatible board from Cytron in Penang, Malaysia.
+> Latest addition:sparkles: [TheToneRanger](./playground/VL53L0X/TheToneRanger) - a simple modification of the basic VL53L0X example to add audio indication of range.

 Checking out the Maker UNO, a feature-packed Arduino-compatible board from Cytron in Penang, Malaysia.